teleman1991/ai-case-study/readmev4.md

-# AI Transcribing with Zoom
+# AI Utilization with Zoom

 ## Table of Contents